 After the integration is complete, test the payment process.

-For demo maps, a project in Publisher Account is preset and an in-game store is fully configured.
+For the demo scene, a project in Publisher Account is preset and an in-game store is fully configured.

-You can use demo maps in two ways:
+You can use the demo scene in two ways:

 - as an example

 - as an initial version of the login system, inventory, and in-game store in order to get a quick result and expand its capabilities if necessary

 To use the demo scene or its parts in your application, add it in build settings:

 Assets > Xsolla > DemoCommon > Sceneand launch the Xsollusscene.

 File > Build settingsand click Add Open Scenes.

 - To fill in the game data automatically, provide the Link to your game on any platform.
 As a result, the image of the game, its name, and description will be added to the project settings.

 - To fill in the game data manually, click I don’t have a link, set up manually and specify: